-Responsibilities under funding agreements
+Responsibilities under accountability agreements

-The financial statements, which incorporated all mandatory elements outlined in the College Accounts Direction and OfS Accounts Direction, were reviewed and approved by the Board on 14th December 2022, signed and submitted with the associated documents.
+The financial statements, which incorporated all mandatory elements outlined in the College Accounts Direction and OfS Accounts Direction, were reviewed and approved by the Board on 14th December 2023, signed and submitted with the associated documents.
 Once signed, these were published on the College website.

 The Department for Education and Education and Skills Funding Agency introduced new controls for the college on 29 November 2022 on the day that the Office for National Statistics reclassified colleges as public sector organisations in the national accounts.
 The ESFA chief executive communicated these changes to all college accounting officers and explained plans to introduce a college financial handbook in 2024.
 The college has reviewed its policies, procedures and approval processes in line with these new requirements to ensure there are systems in place to identify and handle any transactions for which DfE approval is required.
-The interim return, outlining compliance for the period from 29TH November 2022 to 31st March 2023 was submitted to the ESFA in line with the required deadline of 28th April 2023.